Challenges To Drying Solvent And Waterborne Paint

 - Curing – The paint curing process includes both drying and hardening process.
 Curing = Drying + Hardening

 Paints can be classified by their curing mechanism.
 This includes:

 - Chemically curing paints – Chemical curing paints represent where the main resin (polymer) is created through chemical reactions (poly reactions) between various compounds, in this type of cure includes both drying and hardening process.
 Examples: Polyurethane, epoxy, phenolic resins and polysiloxanes.

-- Physical curing paints – Physical curing paints occurs to paints where the main resin is already formed, to cure the paint requires evaporation of the solvent is required.
+- Physical curing paints – Physically curing paint occurs when the main resin is already formed, therefore, to cure the paint requires evaporation of the solvent is required.
 Examples: Nitrocellulose lacquers, acrylic lacquers, chlorinated rubber paints and vinyl paints

 All physical or chemical cured paints can accelerate or activate the curing process by applying one of the following techniques: